apartresearch/Integer_Addition/README.md

 ![StaircaseA3_Summary](./StaircaseA3_Summary.svg?raw=true "StaircaseA3_Summary")

-**A:** The 5 digit question is revealed token by token.
+Summary diagram legend: **A:** The 5 digit question is revealed token by token.
 The highest-value digit is revealed first. **B:** From the "=" token, the model attentions heads focus on successive pairs of digits, giving a 'staircase' attention pattern visible in 15 digit, 5 digit, etc addition. **C:** The 3 heads are time-offset from each other by 1 token so in each epoch data from 3 tokens is available. **D:** To calculate A3, the 3 heads do independent simple mathematical calculations on D3, D2 & D1.
 The results are combined by the MLP layer using 60 trigrams.
 A3 is calculated one token before it is needed.
 This approach is repeated for all answer digits.

 This more detailed diagram shows how the model's addition algorithm is "coded" in the attention heads:
 ![StaircaseA3_Detailed](./StaircaseA3_Detailed.svg?raw=true "StaircaseA3_Detailed")

+Detailed diagram legend: **A:** For A3, the addition algorithm combines information from digits 3, 2 and 1. **B:** 1st Head calculates MC1 on digit 1. **C:** 2nd Head calculates MC1 and MS9 (which are independent of each other and so at most one is true) on digit 2. **D:** 3rd Head does Base Add on digit 3. **E:** The MLP layer uses trigrams to combine the information from the 3 heads to give the final answer A3.